ethereum/go-ethereum/docs/_dapp/builtin-tracers.md

 Solidity contract functions are [addressed](https://docs.soliditylang.org/en/develop/abi-spec.html#function-selector) by the first four four byte of the Keccak-256 hash of their signature.
 Therefore when calling the function of a contract, the caller must send this function selector as well as the ABI-encoded arguments as call data.

-The `4byteTracer` collects the function selectors of every function executed in the lifetime of a transaction, along with te size of the supplied call data.
+The `4byteTracer` collects the function selectors of every function executed in the lifetime of a transaction, along with the size of the supplied call data.
 The result is a `map[string]int` where the keys are `SELECTOR-CALLDATASIZE` and the values are number of occurances of this key.
 E.g.:

 ```terminal
 > debug.traceTransaction( "0x214e597e35da083692f5386141e69f47e973b2c56e7a8073b1ea08fd7571e9de", {tracer: "4byteTracer"})